Ulnar collateral ligament injury of the thumb: Diagnosis

 Gamekeeper's thumb is more difficult to treat because the UCL has lengthened and become thinner as a result of repeated injury.
 It is moderately painful compared to similar injuries.

 In addition to skiing, this injury (resulting from forced abduction or hyperextension of the proximal phalanx of the thumb) is seen in a wide variety of other athletic endeavors.
 The most common mechanism of injury appears to be when a person extends the arm in an attempt to block a fall.
 The stress resulting from falling onto an abducted thumb produces a valgus force on the MCP joint of the thumb, resulting in a sprain or tear of the UCL.

+On ultrasound, a displaced tear of the ulnar collateral ligament demonstrates the "yo-yo on a string" sign, in which the retracted, balled-up proximal end of the torn ulnar collateral ligament (the "yo-yo") is seen displaced superficial to the adductor aponeurosis (the "string").
+This sign allows sonographic differentiation between a non-displaced UCL tear, which may heal conservatively, and a displaced tear requiring surgical repair.

 In a recent study, 49% of UCL disruptions of the thumb were caused by a fall onto an outstretched hand.
 Sports injuries accounted for most of the remaining injuries, with only 2.4% acquired as a result of skiing injuries.